thinkshout/salesforce/README.txt

 WORKING WITH WSDL FILES
 -----------------------
-  If you do not upload a WSDL file, Salesforce module will use a default .wsdl file (salesforce_api/toolkit/soapclient/enterprise.wsdl.xml), which may not be compatible with your organization's Salesforce installation or the current Salesforce API.
-It is highly recommended that you supply your own enterprise wsdl file via the WSDL administration panes at admin/settings/salesforce and admin/settings/salesforce/wsdl.
-These panes will walk you through creating a directory outside your webroot and uploading the WSDL file to that directory.
+  If you do not upload a WSDL file, Salesforce module will use a default .wsdl file (soapclient/enterprise.wsdl.xml), which may not be compatible with your organization's Salesforce installation or the current Salesforce API.
+It is highly recommended that you supply your own enterprise wsdl file via WSDL administration at admin/settings/salesforce/wsdl.

+  Every time your Salesforce schema changes, you will need to regenreate your WSDL and upload it to your Drupal site if the changes affect mapped Salesforce objects.
+Changing Salesforce schema may result in breaking your fieldmaps, so please do so with extreme caution.

   When switching between wsdl files, keep in mind that PHP's SoapClient is caching wsdl information.
 Though PHP's SOAP WSDL cache should be cleaned when